 If there are things you don’t want your employees discussing online, they probably shouldn’t be discussing them anywhere.
 In that case, you should have them sign a confidentiality agreement or a non-disclosure agreement.
 Online conversation, like any other conversation, should be covered in those documents.

-You may want to point out that individuals cannot speak on behalf of the company without authorization (duh!), and that if they engage in unsavoury behaviour online, such as bullying, you will no longer be interested in employing them.
+You may want to point out that individuals cannot speak on behalf of the company without authorization (duh!), and that if they engage in unsavory behavior online, such as bullying, you will no longer be interested in employing them.

-If you work in a highly regulated industry, you may also want to do your employees a favour and give them guidelines on the regulations that will affect their personal social media life.
+If you work in a highly regulated industry, you may also want to do your employees a favor and give them guidelines on the regulations that will affect their personal social media life.